DataFire/Integrations/integrations/generated/amazonaws_apigateway/README.md

 * GetGatewayResponseRequest `object`: Gets a <a>GatewayResponse</a> of a specified response type on the given <a>RestApi</a>.

 ### GetGatewayResponsesRequest
 * GetGatewayResponsesRequest `object`: Gets the <a>GatewayResponses</a> collection on the given <a>RestApi</a>.
-If an API developer has not added any definitions for gateway responses, the result will be the Amazon API Gateway-generated default <a>GatewayResponses</a> collection for the supported response types.
+If an API developer has not added any definitions for gateway responses, the result will be the API Gateway-generated default <a>GatewayResponses</a> collection for the supported response types.

 ### GetIntegrationRequest
-* GetIntegrationRequest `object`: Represents a get integration request.
+* GetIntegrationRequest `object`: Represents a request to get the integration configuration.

 ### GetIntegrationResponseRequest
 * GetIntegrationResponseRequest `object`: Represents a get integration response request.